 The Ministry of Public Works and Transport is responsible for preparing and implementing government policy on transport.Transport research is financed by the Ministry of Science, Innovation and Universities.
 The Ministry of Development contributes to transport research by identifying priority topics and areas with the greatest socioeconomic benefit.
 Additional transport research funding is provided through European and international opportunities.

-There are two main funding programmes in Spain:
+There are three main funding programmes in Spain:

 - INNPRONTA - A programme for financing large integrated industrial research projects of a large-scale and strategic nature which serve to develop new technologies in forward-looking technological areas